+- Is the content CDNable?

+- Big images mentioned before

-- Is the content CDNable? - How is dynamic and user sessions going to be handled?
+- How is dynamic and user sessions going to be handled?

 Does the CDN have the right tick boxes?

 - Do Origin Servers only allow requests from CDN? - Who can purge/expire documents cached in the CDN?